mnfalcon/BuildingEscape/README.md

 # BuildingEscape
-A project used to learn.
+A project used to learn Unreal Engine 4 (or ue4) and C++.
 Basic functionalities include setting some actors' location and rotation, and grabbing a physics component.
 Made purely in C++.
 The neat thing about this is that it introduces some basic components you can use to make some puzzle games.

 ## Grabber.cpp